 Background information

-This topic will show you how to build an intelligent document Q&A assistant using OceanBase's vector search capability.
+This topic walks you through building a document Q&A assistant using OceanBase's vector search capability.

 Architecture

-The intelligent Q&A assistant stores documents as vectors within an OceanBase database.
-When a user asks a question through the user interface (UI), the application embeds the question into vectors by using the BGE-M3 model and retrieves similar vectors from the database.
-After obtaining the documents corresponding to the similar vectors, the application sends them along with the user's question to the Large Language Model (LLM).
-The LLM then generates a more accurate answer based on the provided documents.
+The document assistant stores documents as vectors in bulk inside OceanBase.
+When a user asks a question through the UI, the application uses the BGE-M3 model to embed the question into a vector and search for similar vectors in the database.
+After retrieving the document content for those similar vectors, the application sends that content together with the user's question to the LLM, which uses the provided documents to generate a more accurate answer.

 Prerequisites

-You have deployed OceanBase Database V4.3.3 or later and created a MySQL tenant.
+You have deployed OceanBase Database V4.3.3 or later and created a MySQL-compatible tenant.
 For more information about how to deploy an OceanBase cluster, see Deployment overview.

 INSERTandSELECTprivileges.
 For more information about how to configure privileges, see Grant direct privileges.You have created a database.
 For more information about how to create a database, see Create a database.